After Your Shift

 Regardless of the reason you were sent home early, please submit accurate hours reflecting the time you worked.

 Whether or not you’re paid for the original shift length depends on the reason for early dismissal.

-- You will be paid for the FULL original shift length if a Manager sent you home early based on factors unrelated to your conduct and/or performance, such as the following:
+- You’ll be paid for the FULL original shift length if a manager sent you home early based on factors unrelated to your conduct and/or performance, such as the following:

 - Job completed early

 - Business is slower than anticipated

 - A manager made a shift request by mistake